image

 Risks

-The Group carries out valuations of its store assets based on assumptions of performance recovery that are considered reasonable at the present time.
-However, if an event occurs that significantly affects the time required for recovery, the outlook for inflation and other assumptions, an impairment loss may be incurred on the store assets, which could affect the Group's performance.
+The Group currently conducts valuations of its store assets based on assumptions of performance recovery that are considered reasonable at this time.
+However, if events occur that significantly impact the recovery period, inflation outlook, or other assumptions, impairment losses on store assets may arise, which could affect the Group's performance.

-As of December 31, 2023, the Group had ¥141,790 million of goodwill recorded in the consolidated statement of financial position.
-The major brands are Gusto (74,144 million yen), Bamiyan (15,994 million yen), and Jonathan's (13,697 million yen).
-As with store assets, an event that significantly affects assumptions could result in an impairment loss on goodwill, which could affect the Group's financial results.
+As of December 31, 2024, the Group had ¥157,636 million of goodwill recorded in the consolidated statement of financial position.
+The breakdown of key brands is as follows: Gusto (¥72,954 million), Sukesan (¥16,518 million), Bamiyan (¥16,186 million), and Jonathan's (¥12,822 million).
+Similar to store assets, if events occur that significantly affect the assumptions, impairment losses on goodwill may arise, which could impact the Group’s financial results.

 Response to Risks